Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Constructing a KL divergence statistic for a population

 \section{Constructing a KL divergence statistic for a population}

 In order to guarantee that we are constructing a minimally biased model, it is useful to use more than one statistic to characterize the agreement of our injected population with test populations.
 In addition to the Inhomogeneous Poisson Point Process likelihood, we also use the Kullback-Leibler (KL) divergence \citep{KL-div} between two populations.
-The KL divergence between two distributions $p,q$ is defined by the asymmetric expression

-Critically, the KL divergence is non-negative-definite, and can be zero if and only if $p=q$.
-In our case, for any two populations, we can make predictions of their observed properties (both in expected number $\mu$ and distribution $p$ in $f_{\rm GW},{\cal M}_c$), following the same framework described above, and then compare how similar their predictions should be, either to one another or to a third reference distribution.
-Following \citet{1204.3117}, these differences are intimately related to the (expected) likelihood difference between these predictions and the true model parameters.

-In the following discussion, we will fix the injected population, then generate a new bootstrapped population model based on the observed sample.
-This bootstrapped population will predict on average $\mu_*=N$ observations, with a distribution $p_*$ of WD binary parameters $f_{\rm GW},{\cal M}_c$ estimated by the same likelihood-based method described above, treating treating our set of source likelihoods as a KDE with equally weighted components.
-In the construction of the KDE, we found that using a further inflated covariance estimate to define the width of each Gaussian component enabled a more informative recovery in $\alphaCE$.
-The covariance of each component is expanded to twice Scott's rule.
-The maximum contribution of a single sample is also limited by setting $\ln p/q \leq 1$ for individual samples.
+We use the KL divergence to measure the information lost by assuming that a set of observations ($p_*$) can describe a modeled population ($p$).
+Similar to Section \ref{sec:likelihood}, we describe a particular population by a number of observations ($\mu$ or $\mu_*$) and a discrete set of samples which represent a density $p(\BinaryParameters)$ or $p_*(\BinaryParameters)$.
+For the KL divergence approach, we characterize the density function with the $\log_{10}(f_{\mathrm{GW}})$ and $\mathcal{M}_c$ binary parameters ($\BinaryParameters$).